CoBank Announces $250,000 Contribution to NRECA International

 CoBank continues its support for rural electrification projects in developing countries through NRECA International

-DENVER (March 02, 2020) — CoBank, a cooperative bank serving agribusinesses, rural infrastructure providers and Farm Credit associations throughout the United States, today announced that it will contribute $250,000 to support NRECA International’s rural electrification projects in developing countries.
+DENVER (March 06, 2023) — CoBank, a cooperative bank serving the electric industry, agribusinesses, rural infrastructure providers and Farm Credit associations throughout the United States, has contributed $250,000 in support of NRECA International’s rural electrification projects in developing countries.
 This is the 12th consecutive year CoBank has donated to NRECA International, totaling $2.5 million in collective contributions.

-Serving as a non-profit corporation, NRECA International is the main charitable arm of the National Rural Electric Cooperative Association, a national trade association representing more than 900 local electric cooperatives across the United States.
+Serving as a non-profit corporation, NRECA International is an affiliate of the National Rural Electric Cooperative Association, a national trade association representing more than 900 local electric cooperatives across the United States.
 CoBank’s support helps to bring NRECA International’s global rural electrification projects to fruition and supports the volunteer efforts of U.S.-based rural electric cooperatives that generously donate the time and expertise of their own employees to help transition many of these projects from opportunity to reality.
 A portion of CoBank’s financial gifts help to defray the total cost of volunteer projects, thus reducing the amount of financial support each cooperative is required to provide on their own.